ashnasainu/EMBEDDED-C-PIC16F877A/README.md

    - Click on **Make and Program Device (F5)** to upload the code.

 5. **Run & Test**
    - Power on your microcontroller and verify the interrupt functionality.

-## 📜 License

-This project is open-source.
-Feel free to use and modify it as needed.